swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 be signed using a `<ds:Signature>` element within the `<saml2:AuthnRequest>`.

 Before signing the authentication request, the Service Provider SHOULD consult the Identity Provider's metadata (`<alg:SigningMethod>` and `<alg:DigestMethod>` elements) to determine the intersection of algorithms, key sizes and other parameters as defined by particular algorithms that it supports and that the Identity Provider prefers.
-If the intersection is empty, or if the Identity Provider has not declared any algorithms, the Service Provider MUST use one of the mandatory signing and digest algorithms defined in the Swedish eID Framework during the signature operation.
+If the intersection is empty, or if the Identity Provider has not declared any algorithms, the Service Provider MUST use one of the mandatory signing and digest algorithms defined in the Sweden Connect Framework during the signature operation.

 > \[\*\]: A Service Provider should be aware of web browser, or web server, size limitations of URL:s, and it is RECOMMENDED that a Service Provider use the HTTP-POST binding in cases where